Installation (computer programs): Network installation

 Network installation, shortened net install, is an installation of a program from a shared network resource that may be done by installing a minimal system before proceeding to download further packages over the network.
 This may simply be a copy of the original media but software publishers which offer site licenses for institutional customers may provide a version intended for installation over a network.

 Installer

 An installation program or installer is a computer program that installs files, such as applications, drivers, or other software, onto a computer.
 Some installers are specifically made to install the files they contain; other installers are general-purpose and work by reading the contents of the software package to be installed.

 They exist both as "standalone installer" (or "offline installer") & "web installer" (or "online installer"), where the former allows for offline installation as it contains all installation files, whereas the latter needs to download files necessary for installation from the web at the time of installation.

-The differences between a package management system and an installer are:
+The differences between a package manager and an installer are: